American Jewish Joint Distribution Committee: Agro-Joint

-In the 1920s, the Soviet government wanted to control the JDC and how it was working with the Jews living in the Soviet Union.
+The Soviet government wanted to control the JDC in the 1920s and how it was working with the Jews living in the Soviet Union.
 The JDC had agreed to work with an organization known as the Jewish Public Committee, which was controlled by the Bolsheviks.
 By agreeing to do this, the JDC was able to assist Jews, while being supervised by the Bolsheviks, which appeased the Soviet Union.

 World War I plunged Eastern Europe into chaos and subjected Jewish communities across the region to intense poverty, famine, and inflamed anti-Semitism.
-The Russian Revolution and other subsequent conflicts fanned the flames further, and pleas for JDC's humanitarian intervention increased.
-Therefore, the Soviet Union allowed the JDC to work with the American Relief Aid (ARA), instead of the Jewish Public Committee, in order to help those living in famine.
-This went on from 1921 to 1923, and during this time the JDC and ARA were able to use nearly $4 million to feed 2 million people in both Belorussia and the Ukraine.
+The October Revolution and other subsequent conflicts fanned the flames further, and pleas for JDC's humanitarian intervention increased.
+Consequently, the Soviet Union allowed the JDC to work with the American Relief Aid (ARA), instead of the Jewish Public Committee, in order to help those living in famine.
+This went on from 1921 to 1923, and during this time the JDC and ARA were able to use nearly $4 million to feed 2 million people in both Belarus and Ukraine.

-The JDC went further to improve conditions for the Jews living in the Ukraine by bringing 86 tractors from America to the Ukraine.
+The JDC went further to improve conditions for the Jews living in Ukraine by bringing 86 tractors from America to Ukraine.
 They used these tractors to help reconstruct Jewish agricultural colonies.
 Many of these colonies in which Jews were living had been destroyed during the war, and were not of optimal living conditions.
-Furthermore, Dr Joseph Rosen, the director of the Russian branch of the JDC, devised a plan to further assist Jews living in shtetls, Jewish towns where the majority of the population speaks Yiddish.
+Furthermore, Dr Joseph A. Rosen, the director of the Russian branch of the JDC, devised a plan to further assist Jews living in shtetls, Jewish towns where the majority of the population speaks Yiddish.

 The communist leadership outlawed businesses upon which Jews were largely dependent, forcing families into poverty.
-All of these acts lead the creation of the American Jewish Joint Agricultural Corporation (Agro-Joint), in 1924.
+All of these acts lead the creation of the American Jewish Joint Agricultural Corporation (Agro-Joint) in 1924.
 JDC appointed a New York lawyer, James N. Rosenberg, to head its European Executive Council and oversee Agro-Joint operations.
 He was later named President of the American Society for Jewish Farm Settlements in Russia, Inc.